-Corrective orthopedic surgery, including spinestraightening surgery, may help make sitting, sleeping, and breathing more comfortable.
+Corrective orthopedic surgery, including spine-straightening surgery, may help make sitting, sleeping, and breathing more comfortable.
 Treatment with angiotensin converting enzyme (ACE) inhibitors and beta blockers may be used to slow the course of cardiac muscle deterioration in DMD.
 Exondys 51 is an "exon skipping" drug that targets a section of DNA called exon 51.
 It is approved by the FDA for treatment of individuals who have a confirmed mutation of the DMD gene that is amenable to a therapeutic strategy called exon 51 skipping and may help up to 13% of individuals with DMD.
-Exondys 51 is not a cure for DMD, but it potentially could lessen the severe muscle weakness and atrophy that is the hallmark of the disease.
-Emflaza is the only corticosteroid that has been approved by the US Food and Drug Administration for the treatment of Duchenne in individuals 5 years of age and older.
+Emflaza^{} is the only corticosteroid that has been approved by the US Food and Drug Administration for the treatment of Duchenne in individuals 2 years of age and older.
+Vyondys 53 is an "exon skipping" drug that targets a section of DNA called exon 53.
+It is approved by the FDA for treatment of individuals who have a confirmed mutation of the DMD gene that is amenable to a therapeutic strategy called exon 53 skipping and may help up to 8% of individuals with DMD.
+Viltepso is an "exon skipping" drug that targets a section of DNA called exon 53.
+It is approved by the FDA for treatment of individuals who have a confirmed mutation of the DMD gene that is amenable to a therapeutic strategy called exon 53 skipping and may help up to 8% of individuals with DMD.
 Corticosteroids (such as prednisone) are commonly used in DMD to help preserve muscle strength and function, to prevent scoliosis, and to prolong the time that people with DMD can walk.
 It's thought that steroids work, at least in part, by reducing inflammation.
 However, corticosteroids also cause unwanted side effects such as increased appetite, weight gain, loss of bone mass, and cataracts.